Merkaz

 • Smoking or vaping on school premises.

 • Use of cell phones and all electronic devices, unless approved by the course instructor.
-All must be turned off while in class.
+All phones must be turned off and will be collected by the teacher at the start of class.
 Unapproved use of electronic equipment will result in the removal of the equipment for the evening.

 • Inappropriate attire, including dress and grooming that are offensive, distracting, or disruptive to the educational process.